Best practices for using Azure Artifacts

 Consuming packages from public and internal sources as part of a build

 A feed is a container for packages, the only package source should be that single unique feed for each repository.

 Configure upstream sources for public and internal sources

 Add any public sources as a public upstream.

 Add any internal sources as an Azure DevOps Services upstream.

-Sources not in your organization should be added using the feed locator
+Sources not in your organization but in the same AAD tenant should be added using the feed locator

 The feed locator uses the following syntax:

 Ensure that the order of the sources matches your desired package resolution order